JumboCode/ProjectShare/README.md

 # Quickstart

+### Clone the Repo

+- Make sure you have git installed: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+- Run `git clone https://github.com/JumboCode/ProjectShare.git` to get all of the files on this repo.

 Have two tabs open in whatever terminal you're using (Terminal, iTerm, etc) so that you can run both the server (back end) and the client (front end) at the same time.